 |Technology Transfer||– Technical assistance

 – Compensation to originator corporation for sharing intellectual property and know-how

-[iv] One 30L bioreactor in each production line.
-Multiple production lines could be setup in each facility to lower costs.
-LMIC population is 5 billion excluding China.
+[iii] LMIC population is 5 billion, excluding China.
 We assume 80 percent vaccination is required for herd immunity.

-[vii] Axios, The NIH claims joint ownership of Moderna’s coronavirus vaccine (June 25, 2020), Moderna skirts disclosures of coronavirus vaccine costs (August 5, 2020), Moderna reveals it may not hold patent rights for coronavirus vaccine (August 11, 202).
+[v] Axios, The NIH claims joint ownership of Moderna’s coronavirus vaccine (June 25, 2020), Moderna skirts disclosures of coronavirus vaccine costs (August 5, 2020).